On a recent trip to the library, I was surprised and very pleased to see this book on display.

 The Man Who Didn’t Wash His Dishes is about a tidy man who lived alone.
 Each night he would cook and clean for himself.

-But on the next night he was feeling even more tired and there were more dishes to do, and so he left them for the following night.
-He became more and more tired with each night, and the stack of dishes just got bigger and bigger.
+But the next night, he was feeling even more tired and there were more dishes to do, so he left them for the following night.
+He became more and more tired each night, and the stack of dishes just got bigger and bigger.
 Slowly he was running out of crockery and cutlery until he was forced to eat his dinner from plant pots and soap dishes.

 This went on until he became so unhappy.
 He looked around at the dirty dishes filling his house.
 The job had become too big.
 Cleverly, he took his dishes outside and let the rain do the work for him.
 He returned everything to its rightful place and learned his lesson.
 He wouldn’t deviate from his routine again.

-This book was published a number of times between 1950 and 1983, so the illustrations are in retro colours of green, orange and black.
-Books have certainly come a long way in their colours, typeset and illustrations but a wonderful story will always be a wonderful story.
+This book was published a number of times between 1950 and 1983, so the illustrations are in retro colors of green, orange, and black.
+Books have certainly come a long way in their colors, typeset, and illustrations but a wonderful story will always be a wonderful story.
 I read The Man Who Didn’t Wash His Dishes now and laugh along with the story.
 I’m sure leaving dishes is a common practice for many other people too.